 Korean restaurants are scattered all through the city, and Red Pig on Kitchener Street is among the best.
 This Korean BBQ restaurant uses a charcoal grilling process and quality cuts for a smokier, more flavourful experience.
 Pork belly is what Red Pig is known for, but the sirloin is also a must-try.

 Quench your thirst

-Since joining hospitality power duo Kyle Street and Jordan MacDonald‘s stable of eateries last year, Little Culprit has carved out quite the reputation as the place to be for an after-work drink.
+Since joining hospitality power duo Kyle Street and Jordan MacDonald‘s stable of eateries in 2019, Little Culprit has carved out quite the reputation as the place to be for an after-work drink.
 Chic yet casual, Little Culprit is the perfect place to post up with a miso old-fashioned in one hand, while the other is busy grazing over oysters, corndogs and perhaps an expertly curated platter with local meats and pickles galore.